This post provides details about how to get tickets for the Rembrandt House Museum.

 The most obvious option is to pay for a ticket when you arrive, but you may have to wait in line with this method.

-If you want to save time, you can always purchase admission for this museum online.
+If you want to save time, you can always purchase admission to this museum online.
 Once you arrive, all you need to do is present your digital ticket at the entrance.

 Alternatively, you can save both time and money by using a tourist pass.

 Many passes include free entry to the Rembrandt House Museum, and as with a digital ticket, you only need to present your pass upon arrival!

 For more information about how a tourist pass can save you money on this attraction, please check our discounts section.

 NOTE: All tickets include an audio guide for the museum, making it easier to find your way around the building and learn about Rembrandt.

 The following section covers the best ways to save money on admission to the Rembrandt House Museum, including details about tourist passes and discount sites.

 If you’re planning to visit several attractions while in Amsterdam, you may want to consider getting a tourist discount pass to save money on general admission prices.